wtsia/Blog-Site/roverblog/content/posts/networks.md

 traceroute tracks the route packets taken from an IP network on their way to a given host.
 It utilizes the IP protocol's time to live (TTL) field and attempts to  elicit an ICMP TIME_EXCEEDED response from each gateway along the path to the host.
 ```

+# Summary of Notes
+Seven layers of OSI and the function of each layer
+> The 7 Layers of OSI are as follows:
+>
+> 1.
+> 2.
+> 3.
+> 4.
+> 5.
+> 6.
+> 7.

+Sine waves (amplitude, phase, frequency and period), composite signals

+Know how hamming code works and how we can add redundant bits for hamming

+Understand CSMA/CD and how it works.

+Know how CRC technique works and how we add redundant bits and the number of redundant bitsthat we add.

+The type of transmission impairments and cause of them
+Signal power and meaning of db values

+Frequency domain and how we know if a signal is periodic or nonperiodic.

+Know bit rate

+Broadband and baseband and know which signals are baseband and which are broadband.

+IP layer header -- know the reason for each field of IP header

+IP checksum -- what does checksum do?

+Fragmentation -- the fields of IP used for fragmentation and why packets are fragmented.

+IP address and class-A, class-B and class-C

+Subnetting -- given a range of IP addresses know how to subnet a given network.

+Know the difference between hub, switch and router.

+Flooding, distance vector routing

+What is the problem of distance vector routing, what is the count to infinity problem

+What do we mean by hierarchy routing?

+What does TCP and UDP stands for?

+What is the difference between connectionless and connection oriented in layer-4?

+Know the header TCP source and destination ports, reason for sequence and acknowledgementfields, flags in the header.

+Three way handshake of TCP connection

+What is a socket?

+Client and Server programming

+ARP and DNS